 There are notable improvements in infrastructure of the College during 2018-19.
 The commissioning of a sewage treatment plant, car parking facility for faculty and widening and beautification of College entrance gate are noteworthy in this regard.

 The Academic Results of the 2018 batch have been a matter of great pride for the College with high University ranks in the Departments of History, Sociology, Journalism, English, Psychology, B.El.Ed, B.A (Prog), Economics and Hindi.
 While we celebrate our academic achievements, there is no room for complacency.
 We need to acknowledge that we have to prepare young minds to face challenges of an emerging knowledge society which is changing at an unprecedented pace.
 We, at LSR, aim to equip young women to transform these challenges into exciting opportunities.
 Our pedagogy, while recognizing the significance of technology, is mindful of the fact that modernization need not be dichotomous with our tradition and culture.
 LSR students along with their very experienced, committed and dedicated faculty engage with contemporary issues without jettisoning the best of our cultural values and traditions.
 Further, the contribution of our Non-Teaching Staff, the backbone of the College, is crucial in this endeavour.

 I find it extremely exciting and satisfying to be a member of the LSR community.
-As a Principal, I view my role as a catalyst to provoke and draw the best of the inherent and latent potential of the LSR community.
-I welcome the new batch of students to grab this opportunity and to take ownership of this institution and embark on this ennobling journey of life-enhancing education.
+As Principal, I view my role as that of a catalyst to provoke and draw the best out of the inherent and latent potential of the LSR community.
+I welcome the new batch of students and exhort to grab this opportunity and embark on this journey of life-enhancing education.

 Dr Suman Sharma